KiltedCode/khandaria-campaign/sessions/2021/2021-10-07-a-perfect-plan.md

 > Good luck with next step.

 `Pylia` gets feeling the "here's" instead of "here" is because so jubilant and very pleased
-huge weight off his shoulders that troups made it back
+huge weight off his shoulders that troops made it back
 day goes on
 get the impression they're getting ready to head out, but not nearly ready
 probably plan to leave in morning